MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-the-call-rules-shape.md

      Right-click the connecting line or the shape placeholder where you want to add the shape, point to **Insert Shape** on the context menu, and then click **Call Rules**.

     > [!NOTE]
-    >  In [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], you do not need to have an atomic scope to insert a **Call Rules** shape.
+    >  In BizTalk Server, you do not need to have an atomic scope to insert a **Call Rules** shape.
 You can drag a **Call Rules** shape into the Orchestration Design Surface from the Toolbox.
-However, in [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], the **Call Rules** menu item is disabled in the context menu if you try to insert a **Call Rules** shape inside an orchestration that does not have an atomic scope.
+However, in BizTalk Server, the **Call Rules** menu item is disabled in the context menu if you try to insert a **Call Rules** shape inside an orchestration that does not have an atomic scope.
 This is a limitation with the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] product.

 2. In Orchestration Designer, select the **Call Rules** shape.